am-derrick/alx-low_level_programming/0x18-dynamic_libraries/README.md

-# This is adirectory containing files for the Project 0x18 - Dynamic Libraries
+# This is a directory containing files for the Project 0x18 - Dynamic Libraries